Eefjeroelfsema/Project_january/report.md

 a specific sector.
 The visualization appears when the user clicks on a country in the worldmap.
 According to the year and the country the user selects, the piechart is made with that information.
 In the middle of the piechart the year and country are shown.
 When you hover over the charts, the percentage and the sector are shown in the middle below the year and country.
+The colours of sectors in the piechart are the same as the colours of the sectors in the barchart, so you can see easily see which sectors belong to each other.

 ### barchart.js
 - <b>Code</b>: The barchart is also shown in the modal, when clicked on a country.
 Therefore the main function barchart is also a